muylucir/sdd-template/prompt-template-2-design.md

 - This document bridges requirements (WHAT) and implementation (HOW)
 - Focus on architectural decisions, not low-level implementation details
 - Ensure traceability: every design decision should map back to requirements
-- Correctness properties are critical - they drive property-based testing
+- Correctness properties are critical - they guide what needs to be tested
 - Use the actual technology stack provided, not generic pseudo-code
 - Maintain language/framework idioms and conventions throughout
+- Testing strategy should be practical: unit tests for logic, integration tests for APIs, E2E for user workflows

 ## Example Mapping